cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

         return $environment;
     }

 Now that we're able to know the environment that we're operating in, we setup the database configuration appropriately.
 If we're in development, then we use the development configuration in ``app/Config/database.php``.
-If we're not, then we retrieve the options from the ``CRED_FILE`` that is available to all exoscale environments.
+If we're not, then we retrieve the options from the ``CRED_FILE`` that is available to all CloudKilat environments.

 When we configured the add ons earlier (*mysqls* and *config*) the settings were automatically persisted to the running server environments.
 So we're now able to retrieve these settings, when we're not in a local development environment, and configure our database connection to use them.
 It's really handy as we don't need to do too much to make use of the options.